isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

 - Use the appropriate symbology to represent the unique categories

-- After the creation of unique categories, it is possible to join to a non-spatial table using a numeric field
+- In ArcGIS, after the creation of unique categories, it is possible to create a join to a non-spatial table, using a numeric field.
+In this case, you can join to the table `Freguesias`, to have their names represented in the legend.

 ## 3. Problem 2: conversion (vector to raster), boolean reclassification and overlay operations